-Assumptions 31/12/2020 31/12/2019 Discount rate -0.25% -0.30% Increase in the ceiling used in calculating social security contributions 2.5% 2.5% Increase in wages and salaries during pre-retirement 1.0% 1.0% Increase in health and benefit insurance contributions 0.0% - 2.0% 0.0% - 2.0%
+Assumptions 31/12/2021 31/12/2020 Discount rate -0.40% -0.25% Increase in the ceiling used in calculating social security contributions 2.5% 2.5% Increase in wages and salaries during pre-retirement 1.0% 1.0% Increase in health and benefit insurance contributions 0.0% - 2.0% 0.0% - 2.0%

-This provision amounted to $\notin 0.1$ million (including $\notin 0.0$ at more than one year) at 31 December 2020, against $\notin 0.2$ million at 31 December 2019 (including $\notin 0.1$ million at more than one year).
-This is net of the fair value of financial assets for a value close to zero at 31 December 2020 (value close to zero at 31 December 2019).
+This provision is close to zero (including zero at more than one year) at 31 December 2021, against €0.1 million at 31 December 2020 (including zero at more than one year).
+This is net of the fair value of financial assets for a value close to zero at 31 December 2021 (value close to zero at 31 December 2020).

-24. Share-based payments
+24 Share-based payments

 The measurement and recognition methods for share subscription plans, the group savings schemes and performance share plans, are defined by IFRS 2 "Share-based payments".
-The granting of performance shares, stock options and offers to subscribe to the group savings schemes represent a benefit granted to their beneficiaries and therefore constitute supplementary remuneration borne by the Group.
+The granting of performance shares, stock options and offers to subscribe to the group savings schemes represent a benefit granted to their beneficiaries and therefore constitute supplementary remuneration borne by the